Particular/docs.particular.net/servicecontrol/logging.md

 ### Logging Levels

 Instances of the ServiceControl service write logging information and failed message import stack traces to the file system.

+To configure logging for ServiceControl Audit and Monitoring instances, refer to the [ServiceControl Audit configuration settings](/servicecontrol/audit-instances/creating-config-file.md#host-settings-servicecontrol-auditloglevel) or [ServiceControl Monitoring configuration settings](/servicecontrol/monitoring-instances/installation/creating-config-file.md#logging-monitoringloglevel) documentation pages.

 #### Versions 1.8.3 and below